The BogusColorVendor

 It appears to me that many of the pictures shown on the Internet by this vendor have been manipulated by someone who is thoroughly dishonest and has absolutely no personal integrity or honor.

-There is no possiblity that he tripped on the way to the photo lab and got these results by accident.
+There is no possibility that he tripped on the way to the photo lab and got these results by accident.
 The saturation level in some of these pictures is almost off the scale and there is no wood in existance that has ever looked like some of the pictures shown by this vendor.

 I use this vendor throughout this site to reference the awful way that wood is sometimes misrepresented on the Internet, and particularly in eBay auctions.